amaana259/DepImpact/Weekly Updates/Week3.md

 I assume this file is supposed to provide the metrics for RQ2 and the critical edges (attack entries too), however when run, this file does nothing.

+Moreover, the paper mentions 4 RQs and answers them using 4 tables.
+However, after inspection, RQ1 and RQ3 are verifiable, however RQ2 and RQ4 are not verifiable through the scripts they have provided.

 Would have to contact authors regarding this.

 ---